Governing laws of CCW, as amended April 2017.

 Section 3.
 Associate Membership.
 Any parent of a Cornell University student, or any individual who demonstrates a continuing interest in the purpose of the Club or the welfare of Cornell University, shall be eligible for associate membership in the Club.
 An associate member who has paid dues in full shall be entitled to all the rights and privileges of the Club with the exception that an associate member cannot serve as an elected officer of the Club, nor vote.

 Section 3.
 The President shall have the usual duties and powers pertaining to that office.
 In addition to such usual powers, the President shall also have the power to approve cumulative expenditures of up to $250 with respect to Club activities or obligations during any period between regularly scheduled Board meetings provided that such actions shall be reported to the Board of Directors at the Board meeting following such approvals.
-The President shall preside at all meetings of the Club and shall be Chair of the Board of Directors and ex-officio member of every committee of the Club.
+The President shall preside at all meetings of the Club and shall be Chair of the Board of Directors and ex-officio member of every committee of the Club.The President shall also be responsible for arranging for notices of all meetings.

 Section 4.
 The First Vice-President shall perform the duties and exercise the powers of the President during the President's absence or disability, or at his or her request.
 If the office of President becomes vacant, the First Vice-President shall become President for the unexpired term.
 The First Vice-President shall perform other duties as assigned by the President.

 Section 5.
-The Vice-President (CAAAN) shall be responsible for secondary school activities of the Club and shall act as Chair of the CAAAN Committee.
-The Vice-President shall appoint such Vice-Chairs as are necessary to the complete functioning of the committee responsibilities.
+The Vice-President (CAAAN) shall be responsible for secondary school activities of the Club and shall update the Board regarding CAAAN developments.

 Section 6.
 The Vice-President (Communications) shall be responsible for the print and electronic communications of the Club, including CCW News, e-mails, and the website and shall serve as Chair of the Communications Committee.
-The Vice President (Communications) may appoint such vice chairs and committee members as are necessary to the functioning of the Communications Committee.
+The Vice President (Communications) may appoint such vice chairs and committee members as are necessary to the complete functioning of the Communications Committee.

 Section 8.
-The Vice-President (Program) shall be responsible for program planning for the Club, shall act as Chair of the Program Committee, and shall appoint such Vice Chairs as are necessary to the complete functioning of the committee responsibilities.
+The Vice President (Program) shall be responsible for program planning for the Club, shall act as Chair of the Program Committee, and shall appoint such Vice Chairs as are necessary to the complete functioning of the committee responsibilities.

 Section 9.
 The Vice-President (Scholarship) shall be responsible for the Scholarship Committee for the Club and shall appoint such Chairs as are necessary to the complete functioning of the committee.

 Section 11.
-The Secretary shall be responsible for keeping the official records of the Club in accordance with requirements for D.C. nonprofit corporations, including the minutes of all meetings of the Club, records of all actions taken by the board, the Executive Committee, and the membership.
+The Secretary shall be responsible for keeping the official records of the Club in accordance with requirements for D.C. nonprofit corporations, including the minutes of all meetings of the Club, records of all actions taken by the Board, the Executive Committee, and the membership.
 These records must be maintained permanently and may be maintained electronically.
 The Secretary shall also be responsible for arranging for notices of all meetings.

 Section 12.
 The Treasurer shall be responsible for supervising all receipts, expenditures, tax filings, and financial arrangements of the Club and shall chair the Finance Committee.
 The Treasurer shall be responsible for appropriate accounting records and shall render a quarterly account of the financial standing of the Club to the Board of Directors, make available an annual accounting of the financial standing to the Club's membership and at such other times as the President may direct.
 The Treasurer is responsible for the filing of a Tax Return with the appropriate DC and Federal agencies each fiscal year.
 The Treasurer may appoint such assistant treasurers and committee members as are necessary to the functioning of the Finance Committee.

-Section 14.
+Section 15.
 Additional Vice President.
 The membership may elect one additional vice president for an ad hoc position for a one-year term.

 Section 1.
 The government of the Club and the direction of its activities shall be vested in a Board of Directors.
 The Board of Directors shall consist of the elected officers of the Club, the immediate past President, and not more than 15 directors.
 Ten directors shall be elected by the membership of the Club and no more than five appointed by the President.
 Elected directors shall serve a two-year term and appointed directors shall serve a one-year term.
 Five directors shall be elected each year to serve a term of two years to succeed the five directors whose term then expires.